pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/4_binary_trees_n_binary_search_tree/0_note.md

 #### Facts
 - Real tree inversed
 - has ONE root
-- branch endges points DOWNWARDS
+- branch endges pointing DOWNWARDS
 - non-linear paths
 - linkedlist is a special tree
    - it's linear